sealuzh/cloud-workbench/chef-repo/site-cookbooks/README.md

 This directory contains unmodified 3rd party cookbooks downloaded from the Opscode Cookbook Site http://community.opscode.com/cookbooks or other sources.

-Do not store any modified cookbooks here.
-Use the application- or wrapper-cookbook approach describes in the official Opscode blog http://www.getchef.com/blog/2013/12/03/doing-wrapper-cookbooks-right/
+IMPORTANT: Do not store any modified cookbooks here.
+Use the application- or wrapper-cookbook approach instead described in the official Opscode blog http://www.getchef.com/blog/2013/12/03/doing-wrapper-cookbooks-right/.

 To install a cookbook from the Opscode Cookbook Site use the following command: